 Victor Gutenmacher is a distinguished mathematician and educator.
 He was a Professor of Mathematics at Moscow State University for almost twenty years and has extensive teaching experience at all levels, from secondary school to graduate school.
-He served as a member of the Editorial Board of Quantum (a top educational mathematics and science magazine that was later published in English by the National Science Teachers Association in conjunction with the National Council of Teachers of Mathematics) where he also organized and directed the “Teacher’s Corner,” a section of the magazine devoted to creating instructional materials for teachers.
-In addition, he served as the Chairman of the Methodology Committee for the Gelfand Correspondence School, a member of the Methodology Committee of the USSR Mathematics Olympics, a member of the Advisory Panel on the Committee for American Mathematics Competitions, and as the coach of the Soviet Team in the International Mathematical Olympiad.
+He served as a member of the Editorial Board of Quantum (a top educational mathematics and science magazine in Russia that was, for over a decade, published in English by the National Science Teachers Association in conjunction with the National Council of Teachers of Mathematics) where he also organized and directed the “Teacher’s Corner,” a section of the magazine devoted to creating instructional materials for teachers.
+In addition, he served as the Chairman of the Methodology Committee for the Gelfand Correspondence School, a member of the Methodology Committee of the USSR Mathematics Olympics, a member of the Advisory Panel on the Committee for American Mathematics Competitions, and as the coach of the Soviet Team at the International Mathematical Olympiad.
 Dr. Gutenmacher is the author of more than 80 publications in mathematics and mathematics education, most notably the classic text Lines and Curves which has been translated into several languages including English.

 Ilya Bronshtein holds an M.A. in mathematics and a B.A. in computer science from Brandeis University.
 As a student he published research but decided to leave academia and devote himself to fixing the education problems that he encountered when he was in school.
 Over the years, he has taught classes and led math and computer science circles for adults and K-12 students in public and private schools, and in the homeschooling community.
 He has also developed software that students use to discover ideas in mathematics, computer science, physics, and biology while learning how to code.
 Ilya attended the Newton and Brookline public schools and is intimately aware of the challenges and opportunities that they and other American schools present.